Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 Movement.
 Part

 healer and pentecostal leader.
-Gets a bit carried away sometimes, but
+Got a bit carried away sometimes, such as supporting the Toronto Movement, but

 is www.doveministries.com.